Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 So you couldn't actually even help somebody to communicate better.

-Someone use poor grammar or is it cultural appropriation?
+So when you use poor grammar or is it cultural appropriation?

-Logic, there's an inverse.
+By that logic, there's an inverse.

-Only it's only in one way.
+Only, it's only in one way.

-But what you have is a bunch of people going to college to try to figure out how to run a business or be a good worker, they don't get the skills that they need.
+But what you have is a bunch of people going to college to try to figure out how to run a business or be a good worker.

-They have to go back And hire tutors to learn the things that the college are refusing to tell them because the college just wants to coddle them and give them this kind of this leg up in the world by giving them these degrees so that they can make a job, but because the degrees don't uh hold up to a standard of learning anymore,
+They have to go back and hire tutors to learn the things that the college are refusing to tell them because the college just wants to coddle them and give them this kind of this leg up in the world by giving them these degrees so that they can make a job.

-the degrees become worthless, and then you have a workforce that needs to figure out another way to get skills, or you have uh entire industries just lacking people that have the skills that then outsource the mid the mid-level jobs or the white-collar jobs just get outsourced more and more to foreign nationals come over.
+Or you have entire industries just lacking people that have the skills that then outsource the mid-level jobs or the white-collar jobs just get outsourced more and more to foreign nationals come over.

-So you have this a bunch of companies now are going to start, you know, hiring people overseas to do all this stuff, and we're just gonna have a bigger, bigger, bigger, bigger populace of people who are only taught to overthrow the world, are not taught to understand it, and aren't even taught to articulate or to argue their points about how the world should be changed, and then they don't have anything else to do.
+And we're just going to have a bigger, bigger, bigger, bigger populace of people who are only taught to overthrow the world or not taught to understand it and aren't even taught to articulate or to argue their points about how the world should be changed.

 They can't do anything and they don't have anything else to do.

-It's a recipe for disaster, it's an absolute recipe for disaster.
+It's an absolute recipe for disaster.

-And the fact that our education system from kindergarten to you know the post-grad rule uh post-grad level are it's entirely, at least in Washington State, everybody has to do yearly trainings in this stuff, and all these teachers that are being pumped out by places such as Evergreen are teaching this stuff, and then all the public servants are teaching this stuff and adhering to this stuff.
+And the fact that our education system from kindergarten to the post-grad rule, post-grad level, or it's entirely, at least in Washington State, everybody has to do yearly trainings in this stuff.

 We are headed towards a huge bubble, a huge bubble.

-And I'm sad to see Washington and Oregon specifically, because it's so beautiful out here, succumb to this stuff, but it might take these blue states failing tremendously in order for this stuff to get flushed out of our system.
+But it might take these blue states failing tremendously in order for this stuff to get flushed out of our system.

 I don't think it's going to destroy the United States, but it is definitely not going to help us in the long run.

-Well, there's a certain psychology for you know 18, 19, 20, 21-year-olds rebellious by nature.
+Well, there's a certain psychology for 18, 19, 20, 21-year-olds who are rebellious by nature.

-It's really good, you know, strike out, challenge your parents, challenge the system, challenge the man.
+Strike out, challenge your parents, challenge the system, challenge the man.

-So there's that energy, but it's being capitalized upon by these critical theories or these uh various different studies departments, which basically teach one thing in a bunch of different skins, but it's the same conflict theory rubric that there's the oppressed class and the oppressor class, and we need to invert that hierarchy.
+So there's that energy, but it's being capitalized upon by these critical theories or these various different studies departments, which basically teach one thing in a bunch of different skins.

 We need to invert it at every level of understanding, of knowledge production, as they call it, and of interpersonal discourse.

-And then eventually we should have a uh Hollywood, Netflix and Amazon and Disney, etc., they're all implementing this um they're very explicitly implementing a racialization of content and representation and making sure that the white man is less and less the hero and more and more the bad guy in order to give room for these people, these other identities that haven't been there.
+They're very explicitly implementing a racialization of content and representation and making sure that the white man is less and less the hero and more and more the bad guy in order to give room for these people, these other identities that haven't been there.

 Yeah.